theodi/synthetic-data-tutorial/README.md

 But just before that...

-### A brief aside about differential privacy and Bayesian networks
+### An aside about differential privacy and Bayesian networks

 You might have seen the phrase "differentially private Bayesian network" in the *correlated mode* description and got slightly panicked.
 But fear not!
 You don't need to worry *too* much about these to get DataSynthesizer working.